exu/go-workshops/README.md

-There is no README.md for ([code for: Testing Unit Dependencies](https://github.com/exu/go-workshops/tree/master/305-testing-unit-dependencies)) use %!s(MISSING) link to follow code examples
+There is no README.md for Testing Unit Dependencies use ([code for: Testing Unit Dependencies](https://github.com/exu/go-workshops/tree/master/305-testing-unit-dependencies)) link to follow code examples